georgewallace/elasticsearch/docs/reference/data-analysis/aggregations/search-aggregations-bucket-diversified-sampler-aggregation.md

 }
 ```

+%  TESTRESPONSE[s/\.\.\./"took": $body.took,"timed_out": false,"_shards": $body._shards,"hits": $body.hits,/]

+%  TESTRESPONSE[s/2.213/$body.aggregations.my_unbiased_sample.keywords.buckets.0.score/]

 1. 151 documents were sampled in total.
 2. The results of the significant_terms aggregation are not skewed by any single author’s quirks because we asked for a maximum of one post from any one author in our sample.

 ## Scripted example [_scripted_example]

 In this scenario we might want to diversify on a combination of field values.
-We can use a [runtime field](docs-content://manage-data/data-store/mapping/runtime-fields.md) to produce a hash of the multiple values in a tags field to ensure we don’t have a sample that consists of the same repeated combinations of tags.
+We can use a [runtime field](runtime.md) to produce a hash of the multiple values in a tags field to ensure we don’t have a sample that consists of the same repeated combinations of tags.

 $$$diversified-sampler-aggregation-runtime-field-example$$$